 Vladimir Putin has a track record of showing ruthlessness when needed.
 The Russian conflict with Ukraine led to strained tensions in the Balkans and across the EU too.
+Putin has once again warned about the consequences of provocation over Ukraine.
 There is perhaps a 5% to 10% chance of nuclear weapons being used in this conflict.
 However, it is unlikely to happen unless Russia feels its security is threatened more directly by a greater power.

 Pakistan and India is the one conflict that is showing no sign of dying down.
 Analysts suggest that there is approximately a 10% chance of nuclear war occurring between these two nations.